borrell-44/holbertonschool-math/README.md

-C with math related problems\n
+C with math related problems